mphowardlab/essential-math/multivariable-calculus/manipulating-derivatives.md

 \d{G} &= -S \d{T} + V \d{P}
 \end{align}

-where $S$ is the molar entropy and $G$ is the molar Gibbs free energy.
+where *S* is the molar entropy and $G$ is the molar Gibbs free energy.

 ---

-First, we express the total differential for $U$ as a function of $T$ and $P$:
+First, we express the total differential for *U* as a function of *T* and *P*:

 \begin{equation}
 \d{U} = \td{}{U}{T}{P} \d{T} + \td{}{U}{P}{T} \d{P}
 \end{equation}

-Next, we form the derivatives using the given total differential for $U$:
+Next, we form the derivatives using the given total differential for *U*:

 \begin{align}
 \td{}{U}{T}{P} &= T \td{}{S}{T}{P} - P \td{}{V}{T}{P} \\